OSGConnect/connectbook/FsurfRemote/ScriptingFsurf.md

 ## Scripting `fsurf` submissions

-The basic approach we will take is to first generate a text file with scan and subject information.
-Then we'll use a script that will read this text file to submit each subject for processing on the OSG.
+The basic approach we will take is to generate a text file with scan and subject information.
+Then we'll use a script that will read this text file to submit each subject for processing using Fsurf.

 ### Generating the text file